-The evacuation to the south, under the supervision of Southwest Zone troops, has been the subject of at least two published accounts, one of which intended to purvey a total view which does not stand up under analysis, or under comparison with most other refugee reports from that experience.
-That is the version of Barron and Paul, whom I have discussed to some extent above; and the second is Pin Yathay's L'Utopie Meurtrière, also mentioned previously.
+The evacuation to the south, under the supervision of Southwest zone troops,40 has been the subject of at least two published accounts, one of the which intended to purvey a total view which does not stand up under analysis, or bear comparison with most other refugee reports of that experience.
+That is the version of Barron and Paul, which I have discussed to some extent above; and the second is Pin Yathay's L'Utopie Meurtrière, also mentioned previously.

-From both of their stories we see that in those sectors of Phnom Penh controlled by Southwest Zone troops, the order to evacuate was not delayed.
-It came immediately on the morning of April 17.
-In contrast to the Northern sector, though, there was nothing like a ten-minute ultimatum.
+From both of their stories we see that in those sectors of Phnom Penh controlled by Southwest zone troops, the order to evacuate was not delayed.
+It came immediately on the morning of 17 April.
+In contrast to the North sector, though, there was nothing like a ten-minute ultimatum.
 People could take hours to pack for the journey, and in some cases waited for a day or more before actually leaving their houses.
 Neither, apparently, was there any serious search and confiscation of household articles.
 Cars and motorcycles were loaded up with all manner of things, both useful and useless, for the drive down Monivong Boulevard toward the southern suburbs.